 What Extended Leave Really Means

-Extended leave simply means taking additional time off beyond the “standard” six weeks, supported by benefits you may already qualify for.
+Extended leave simply means taking additional time off beyond the standard six to eight weeks, supported by benefits you may already qualify for.
 Depending on your state, your employer, or your insurance, extended leave can add weeks or even months of paid time off to your parental leave.

-For me, those 12 extra weeks would have changed everything… my mental health, my bond with my baby, and even my career.
-That’s why I started Hello, Bundle, because I never want another parent to leave money or time on the table the way I did.
+For me, those 12 extra weeks would have changed everything — my mental health, my bond with my baby, and my career.
+That's why I started Hello Bundle.
+Because I never want another parent to leave money or time on the table the way I did.

 Why Parents Miss Out on Extended Leave

-Parental leave in the U.S. is confusing on purpose.
-It’s a web of state programs, employer policies, and federal protections, and most parents don’t have the time or energy to untangle it when they’re exhausted and caring for a newborn.
+Parental leave in the U.S. is confusing — and most parents don't have the time or energy to untangle it when they're exhausted and caring for a newborn.

 Here are the most common reasons parents miss out on extended leave:

-• They think HR will guide them: HR’s job is to protect the company, not maximize your benefits.
+- They think HR will guide them.
+HR's job is to protect the company — not to maximize your benefits.

 Extended Leave Can Be Paid

-When parents hear “extended leave,” they often assume it means unpaid time.
-But… with the right documentation, you can often continue receiving pay.
+When parents hear "extended leave," they often assume it means unpaid time.
+But with the right documentation, you can often continue receiving pay through benefits you're already entitled to.

 Why Extended Leave Matters